-The read and write ports on the CY7C1412JV18 operate independently of one another.
+The read and write ports on the CY7C1513JV18 operates completely independently of one another.
 As each port latches the address inputs on different clock edges, the user can read or write to any location, regardless of the transaction on the other port.
-The user can start reads and writes in the same clock cycle.
-If the ports access the same location at the same time, the SRAM delivers the most recent information associated with the specified address location.
+If the ports access the same location when a read follows a write in successive clock cycles, the SRAM delivers the most recent information associated with the specified address location.
 This includes forwarding data from a write cycle that was initiated on the previous K clock rise.